codeAdrian/codeAdrian.github.io/src/portfolio/homebound.md

 date: 2022-01-02
 ---

-During the April of 2020, COVID-19 spread accross the world at the rapid pace.
-The COVID-19 tidalwave hit Croatia in February so we were working from home at the time.

-I was constantly looking for projects and activities to do during the lockdown and when DEV.to announced the hackathon competition in collaboration with Twilio, I was hell-bent on doing it right away.
-Few of my colleagues from work got interested in the competition and we went with all guns blazing, working on the project after our regular office hours, sometimes long into the night.
+In April 2020, as COVID-19 spread rapidly across the globe, the pandemic reached Croatia in February, and we were already working from home.
+During the lockdown, I was constantly on the lookout for projects and activities to keep myself engaged.
+When DEV.to announced a hackathon competition in collaboration with Twilio, I was determined to dive in right away.
+A few of my colleagues from work shared my enthusiasm, and together, we went all in—working on the project after our regular office hours, sometimes late into the night.

-We've decided to use our default dev stack alongside Twilio API which was required for the competition:
+We decided to use our default development stack alongside the Twilio API, which was a requirement for the competition:

-* React with Typescript
+- React with TypeScript
-* Redux
+- Redux
-* Firebase
+- Firebase
-* PostCSS
+- PostCSS
-* Twilio API - SMS and Chatbot
+- Twilio API – SMS and Chatbot

-First, we needed to come up with an idea.
-With COVID-19 being a new danger in our community, we wanted to create an app that will make use of Twilio communications and bot API and be delightful and helpful to use.
-So we went with an app that motivates its users to have regular, healthy daily activities through gamification, help them keep track of their close contacts, and have a information bot.
+The first step was to come up with an idea.
+With COVID-19 being a new and growing threat, we wanted to create an app that would leverage Twilio's communications and bot API while also being both helpful and enjoyable to use.
+We landed on the concept of an app that motivates users to engage in regular, healthy daily activities through gamification, helps them keep track of their close contacts, and features an information bot to provide real-time updates.

 <figure>
 {% image "portfolio/homebound-2.jpeg", "App features and design" %}